jaksik/limitless-wake/src/pages/resources/testimonials.md

 templateKey: testimonials
 title: Testimonials
 testimonials:
+  - quote: This was the funnest experience ever in my   whole life
+    author: Connor Jaksik
+  - quote: No I had the best experience ever ever ever
+    author: Mike Jones
+  - quote: This was the funnest experience ever in my   whole life
-  - author: Connor Jaksik
+    author: Connor Jaksik
-    quote: Hello this was awesome
+  - quote: No I had the best experience ever ever ever
-  - author: Albert
+    author: Mike Jones
-    quote: It was reall really cool
 ---